Gibberlings3/Tactics-Remix/README.md

 WARNING: Reported to be *incompatible* with TDD.

+#### Morpheus562's Improved Samia and Party in Windspear Hills Dungeon (EARLY TESTING - COMING SOON)

+This component makes the fight against Samia and her party within the Windspear Hills Dungeon more difficult.
+They will be better equipped and have refined scripting to increase the challenge.

+#### Morpheus562's Improved Planar Prison Bounty Hunters

+This component makes the fight against the Planar Prison bounty hunters a bit more difficult.
+Aawill the Bard is now a Blade and will use spells commensurate with his level.
+His companions will also be better equipped, and an additional companion may join the fight at higher difficulties.

 #### Morpheus562's Improved Drizzt (BGEE)

 This makes the BGEE version of Drizzt more formidable.
 If he goes hostile, he will prioritize attack the player instead of the gnolls.